 How To Prevent Vacuum Hickeys

-Here are some top recommendations for preventing facial bruising and vacuum hickeys when using a pore vacuum.
+Here are some top recommendations for preventing suction bruising and vacuum hickeys when using a pore vacuum.

 Purchase A Reliable Brand

 See our article here for several of the best blackhead vacuums available.
 Do note that all of these are pretty inexpensive, and are mostly Chinese brands.
 They’re fine, but…

 When you unbox your new blackhead vacuum, it should come with a comprehensive list of instructions.
 Make sure that you take the time to read through them and make a point of following them very closely.

 Since each pore vacuum differs from the next, the one that you purchased may have very different features or suction strength than the one that your friend let you try out.

 When you’re first trying out a new skincare product, you must start small.
 Almost all of the people with severely bruised faces could have avoided the embarrassment if they had only experimented with a single small section before doing it on their whole face.

 Bruises caused by suction (or hickeys) usually take a few minutes to show up on the skin.
 This is why some of the cases were so bad.
 In five minutes, the person had vacuumed their entire face, and then the bruises slowly started to pop up.